Norman Lindsay: Career

 In 1895, Lindsay moved to Melbourne to work on a local magazine with his older brother Lionel.
 His Melbourne experiences are described in Rooms and Houses.

 In 1901, he and Lionel joined the staff of the Sydney Bulletin, a weekly newspaper, magazine and review.
 His association there would last fifty years.

 Lindsay travelled to Europe in 1909, Rose followed later.
 In Naples he began 100 pen-and-ink illustrations for Petronius' Satyricon.
-Visits to the then South Kensington Museum where he made sketches of model ships in the Museum's collection stimulated a lifelong interest in ship models.
+Visits to the then South Kensington Museum where he made sketches of model ships in the museum's collection stimulated a lifelong interest in ship models.
 The Lindsays returned to Australia in 1911.

 Lindsay wrote the children's classic The Magic Pudding which was published in 1918.

 Many of his novels have a frankness and vitality that matches his art.
-In 1930 he created a scandal when his novel Redheap (supposedly based on his hometown, Creswick) was banned due to censorship laws.
+In 1930 he created a scandal when his novel Redheap, supposedly based on his hometown, Creswick, was banned due to censorship laws.

 In 1938, Lindsay published Age of Consent, which described the experience of a middle-aged painter on a trip to a rural area, who meets an adolescent girl who serves as his model, and then lover.
 The book, published in Britain, was banned in Australia until 1962.

+Lindsay is widely regarded as one of Australia's greatest artists, producing a vast body of work in different media, including pen drawing, etching, watercolour, oil and sculptures in concrete and bronze.
+Lindsay's creative output was vast, his energy enormous.
+Several eyewitness accounts tell of his working practices in the 1920s.
+He woke early and produced a watercolour before breakfast.
+By mid-morning, he would be in his etching studio where he worked until late afternoon.
+In the afternoon, he worked on a concrete sculpture in the garden.
+In the evening, he'd write a new chapter for whatever novel he was working on at the time.